sleepymalc/pbb.wtf/content/research/TSP-a-novel-TSP-solving-strategy/index.md

 * Top-left corresponds to TSP instances (red dots corresponding to actual cities in the TSP problem).
 * Bottom-left corresponds to our model (black dots corresponding to a node in our GCNN).

-Now, it should be clear how we utilize GNN to help us to solve this TSP problem: We use GCNN to learn a strong branching strategy and use it to do branching whenever needed.
+Now, it should be clear how we utilize GNN to help us solve this TSP problem: We use GCNN to learn a strong branching strategy and use it to do branching whenever needed.

 ### Experimental Result